TechSavantis/polisparalela/site/content/is/_index.md

 ---
 title: About us
-seo_description: Tomango is a brand identity, website design and digital marketing company in Sussex delivering sustained results.
+seo_description: Polis Paralela is a brand identity, website design and digital marketing company in Sussex delivering sustained results.
 ---

 ## Who we are